Mkzay/Mkzay/README.md

 ##
 👩‍💻 I'm currently working on building up my Frontend development skills and building my portfolio.

-🧠 I'm currently learning React.
+🧠 I'm currently learning NextJS.

 👯‍♀️ I'm looking to collaborate on on Twitter and Github.